-The details of the academic year are given in Table -7
+The details of the academic year are given in Table -7.

-SI.
-No Description Remarks 1 Number of semesters in a year Three semesters (Two regular Three semesters (Two regular and one Summer semester) 2 Semester duration in weeks 20 weeks each for regular semesters (Odd/Even) and 10 weeks in case of Summer Semester 3 Academic activities in weeks Regular semester: Registration and Induction Programme Work Examination Preparation Laboratory Examination Theory Examination Holidays Summer semester: Programme Work As per announcement 15 weeks 1 week 1 week 2 week 1 week Examinations Holidays 1 week 1 week 4 Evaluation Continuous Evaluation (CE) and Semester End Examination (SEE), and student's performance in course, laboratory and other activities 5 Other items The total number of working days in an academic year shall be > 180; Academic schedules prescribed by the University shall be strictly adhered to by all the concerned; Summer semester is conducted for the benefit of the students to clear their failed courses or complete the required credits for the academic year.
+Table - 7 Academic Year Sl.
+No Description Remarks 1 Number of semesters in a year Three semesters (Two regular and one Summer semester) 2 Semester duration in weeks 20 weeks each for regular semesters (Odd/Even) and 10 weeks in case of Summer Semester 3 Academic activities in weeks Regular semester: Registration and Induction Programme Work Examination Preparation Laboratory Examination Theory Examination Holidays Summer semester: Programme Work Examinations Holidays As per announcement 15 weeks 1 week 1 week 2 week 1 week 1 week 1 week 8 weeks 1 week 1 week 4 Evaluation Continuous Evaluation (CE) and Semester End Examination (SEE), and student's performance in course, laboratory and other activities 5 Other items The total number of working days in an academic year shall be > 180; Academic schedules prescribed by the University shall be strictly adhered to by all the concerned; Summer semester is conducted for the benefit of the students to clear their failed courses or complete the required credits for the academic year.